pivotal-mea-pa/caps/README.md

 └── README.md
 ```

-Each environment is bootstrapped by an inception Virtual Private Cloud (VPC), which sets up optional infrastructure that will secure access to internal resources built via automation pipelines.
-This repository also provides a set of reference deployments which can be extended as required.
+Each environment is bootstrapped by an inception Virtual Private Cloud (VPC), which sets up infrastructure that secure access to internal resources built via automation pipelines.
+This repository provides a set of reference deployments which can be extended as required.

 ## Usage